dosqas/UBB-SE-2025-AmenintareaMaimutei/04-duo-aspcore-mvc-web-migration/README.md

    We are migrating our existing solution to **ASP.NET Core MVC** (Model–View–Controller).
 This migration only affects the GUI, keeping the core business logic intact.
 The new MVC project will be added alongside the existing solution.

 2. **Architecture Options & Integration**:
-   For integrating with our existing API and service layer, we will use the following architecture strategy: **Class Library Sharing** - We move the service and proxy repository to a class library referenced by both the desktop and web apps.
+   For integrating with our existing API and service layer, we will use the following architecture strategy: **Class Library for Services** - We moved the service layer into a class library, connecting to the API through existing proxies.

 3. **UI & Security Enhancements**:
    * All functionalities will be protected against unauthorized access.